rodolfohbaz/Rhino-Forensic-Reverse-Toolkit-1.0/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-(C) Copyright Centro de Investigaciones en Seguridad Informática ±±±
+Centro de Investigaciones en Seguridad Informática ±±±